Please note: a valid prescription is required for all prescription medication.

 - Not available for Cold-Packed products

-What symptoms does this product help relieve?
+What symptoms does this product relieve?

-Can I take it with an antihistamine?
+Can I take it with other cold medicines?

 How long should I use it?